Fun & Functional Basements: Make the Most of Below-Ground Space

 “We eat down here, play games, and it is an extra place to sit,” said the homeowner.
 “And with the kitchen it is great for parties.”
 She went on to explain, “My husband wanted a place where he could have all of the football games on at one time.”
 Sitting at the bar with a TV nearby and another in an adjacent area, he can do just that.

-The lower level includes a fully equipped gym along with a refurbished cross trainer and a spa with a steam room and bath decorated in cool sea green and creamy white tones.
+The lower level includes a fully equipped gym and a spa with a steam room and bath decorated in cool sea green and creamy white tones.
 By taking advantage of a small unused space, they created a meditation room.
 Since there is only one entrance and no cell phone reception, it became the perfect location for a very private retreat.

 While this lower level is perfect for entertaining and family events, the main focus when building their home was to install a regulation-size racquet ball court.
 According to Bert Allen, the homeowners “went to a lot of extra effort to make this a first-class racquet ball court.”